Pro Bono Representation of Crime Victim

 Every year, thousands of noncitizens are issued immigrant visas by consulates around the world to enter the United States.
 In many cases, the process is straightforward and the noncitizen is required to appear at a U.S. consulate for a visa interview at which point the visa is issued or denied.
 But for an unknown number of individuals, their applications are delayed for months and sometimes years because of “administrative processing.”
 Family members are separated from their loved ones in the United States and employees are unable to begin work for a U.S. employer due to these delays.
 Currently, there is sparse information provided by the Department of State about the types of cases subjected to this additional processing or the length of time such processing might take.

-On behalf of Maggio Kattar, students at the Center will draft Freedom of Information Act (FOIA) Request to Department of State (DOS) seeking information about and statistics relating to Administrative Processing.
-To reach this end, the Center will research the primary sources, secondary sources, and related literature on administrative processing.
-Students will also review the FOIA statute and research “best practices” for filing FOIAs.
+On behalf of Maggio Kattar, students at the Center drafted a Freedom of Information Act (FOIA) Request to The Department of State (DOS) seeking information about and statistics relating to Administrative Processing.
+To reach this end, the Center researched the primary sources, secondary sources, and related literature on administrative processing.
+Students also reviewed the FOIA statute and research “best practices” for filing FOIAs.